hemalchevli/Tips-and-tricks/Embedded System Design/README.md

 ```C
 static tBoolean gLogOnPrivate;
 ```
-The static keyword means different things in different places.
+ - The `static` keyword means different things in different places.
 For functions and variables outside functions, the keyword means “hide me so no one else can see” and limits scope.
 For variables within a function, the static keyword maintains the value between calls, acting as a global variable whose scope is only the function it is declared in.
+ - Model View controller